 U.S. News & World Report Rankings

-UCLA Health hospitals rank #1 in California and #4 in the Nation.
+UCLA Health hospitals are ranked among Top #5 in the Nation.

 At UCLA Health, we know that comprehensive care goes beyond medicine alone.
 That’s why we offer animal-assisted therapy, mental health services for our nation's veterans, dignified end-of-life care, pediatric music therapy, and much more.
 Thanks to our generous supporters, these services are offered at no cost to patients or their families.

 UCLA hospitals have been designated as national Magnet hospitals, the highest level of nursing accreditation, for the fourth time.
 Fewer than 10% of health care organizations nationwide are Magnet-designated facilities, and fewer than 2% have received this honor four times.